griptape-ai/griptape-trade-school/docs/courses/structures-calling-structures/04_drawing_agent.md

 ## Create the Client

-Now we’ll create the Client or Tool (Griptape uses both - but they mean the same thing).
+Time to create the Client.
 This will take the driver, and we’ll pass it to the Agent.

 Two very important properties to call out are the `name` and the `description`.
 You _must_ define these, as they will help the Agent figure out when it’s appropriate to use this tool.
 If you named it “clam shucker” and gave it a description of “loves to eat clams on a Wednesday”, the agent would have no idea that this pipeline could create images.